We're starting to, I don't want to hear no complaints.

 Very important man here.

-I don't think she would be the only woman on this movie.
+I would think she'll be the only woman on this thing.

 I think she is.